Amebis/WinStd/README.md

 An auto-generated documentation is [here](https://amebis.github.io/WinStd/).

 More examples and use-cases can be found in [GÉANTLink](https://github.com/Amebis/GEANTLink) and [ZRCola](https://github.com/Amebis/ZRCola) projects source code.
 They make heavy use of WinStd.

+This is a one-man project for the time being, so the Win32 API support is far from complete.
+It is added as needed.
+Contributions are welcome.